Stock of the Day

 Here are some ways that investors could benefit from investing in Equity Residential:

-• The company has a solid net margin of 34.76%, suggesting efficient management and profitability, which can be attractive to investors seeking stable returns.
+• The company has a solid net margin of over 30%, reflecting efficient management and profitability.

 Equity Residential Bear Case